 This classic can and has been used as a simple cipher.
 As the characters occur only once they can be referred to by their position in the text.
 Each character has a unique three digit position.
 So any string of digits can be encoded in groups of three. 高兴 gāo xìng would be 高504 兴261 (starting at 0 rather than 1).
 So the six digit number 504261 uniquely encodes gaoxing 'happy'.
-In times when all Chinese would know the classic by heart this was a way of communicating without risk of interception by those without classical training.
+In times when all Chinese would know the classic by heart this was a way of communicating without risk of interception by those without a Classical training.
 In a similar way the order of characters could be used to order documents - just put the character for the number on the sheet of paper and you can put 1,000 pages back into order.
-In a nod to this method of encoding the first 80 characters were sometimes printed on lottery tickets.
+In a nod to this method of encoding the first 80 characters are sometimes printed on lottery tickets.

 Decline and rise